crccheck/project_runpy/README.rst

 A logging filter designed to make the ``django.db.backends`` output more readable in local dev.
 This is an alternate to Django Debug Toolbar's SQL panel (which, you should be using too) and adds feedback for queries outside HTML.
+This **will slow down** your dev server, but it's a tradeoff for getting faster feedback for optimizing your queries.

 Django compatibility: Django >= 2.0